You’re a web designer working with excellent clients, but you want to do more.

 If you’re keeping track of your time and have details on how much time you spend on the tasks you dislike, then that gives you a rough idea of how many hours you might need.
 But I would recommend rounding down when you outsource so that you don’t waste any hours.

 You can usually work with your developer to add more hours on if you really need them.
-For example, I offer a 5-hour prepaid package for designers who are just looking to test the waters.
-Other developers offer similar packages.
+For example, many developers offer a prepaid package with a few hours included for designers who are just looking to test the waters.

 Don’t forget to build these hours into your own prices.
 You get to spend more time on making the difficult design decisions and your clients benefit from that!